 Couple those with the incredible American labor shortages, and you can see why the furniture industry is struggling to keep up with demand.
 Factories that used to ship us multiple truckloads within 30 days of our orders, are not scheduling orders for eight (8!) months out (or more)!
 While some plants are producing on double and triple shifts, other plants remained closed down because they just can’t bridge all the problems.

 At Central Furniture, we’ve been more fortunate than most.
 Our strong personal relationships with our factories and our volume buying history, have left us with a few privileges that have kept goods flowing in.
 We can’t get everything we want, but a large part of our inventory is flowing close to regular volume.
 Since special orders could take as long as a year, we’ve stopped doing them.
 We’ve been able to add warehousing space to back up more goods, and we’re still running our delivery trucks all day long five days per week.
 Our staff has been working extra hard to keep up with the increased volume, and once things slow down eventually, we’ll reevaluate and see what we can do to manage things even better.

 Every single manufacturer has increase prices to us during this period.
 Some American based factories have raised their prices across the board every single month for the last twelve months straight.
 Most of the overseas based companies have more than doubled their prices to us in the last year months.
-We originally had tried to absorb the price increases but there came a point where we just could do it any more (or we’d actually have to be selling many items for less than we were paying for them!).
+We originally had tried to absorb the price increases but there came a point where we just couldn't do it any more (or we’d actually have to be selling many items for less than we were paying for them!).
 We’re paying more for some bedrooms and dinettes that they actually retailed for a year ago!